The mission of Pine Ridge is to share and model the message of Jesus in a safe, innovative, and relational setting.

 In 2001, Kevin & Michelle Grifhorst became the new Camp Directors.
 Kevin had been a camper at Pine Ridge from the youngest age on up and started working at Pine Ridge in 1987 when he was 15 years old.
 That first year he learned the ropes while washing dishes and serving food to campers through the kitchen ministry.
 Kevin went on to become a counselor for four summers and a program coordinator for ensuing summers.

-Today, Pine Ridge is licensed by the State of Michigan to accommodate 145 campers per camp session.
+Today, Pine Ridge is licensed by the State of Michigan to accommodate 154 campers in our Oasis and Ridge camp areas, plus an additional 72 in our Retreat Center.